 Mortgage tax relief has been slowly phased out and from April 2020 you won’t be able to deduct mortgage interest from your rental earnings.
 Instead, you’ll be offered a 20% tax credit.

-Do i have to pay National Insurance payments if you run a property business?
+Do I have to pay National Insurance payments if I run a property business?

 If you’re running a property rental business with profits of more than £6,725, you’ll also need to pay Class 2 National Insurance.
 If your profits are less than this, you can make voluntary National Insurance payments that will enable you to claim the full State Pension.